Jantomz/andromeda-influencer-merch-store/README.md

 Welcome to Ticket3!
 Here's a step-by-step guide to help you get started with the app.

 ## 1. **Connect Your Keplr Wallet**

 -   First things first, make sure you've connected your **Keplr Wallet** and that it's set to the **Andromeda Testnet**.
 You should see the network indicator in the navbar once it's successfully connected.

 ## 2. **Initial Setup**

 -   The app’s full functionality becomes available only after connecting your wallet.
 So, make sure you've done that before moving forward.

 ## 3. **App Stability Warning**

 -   Please note that the app is still in development, and while the error handling is thorough, **malicious attack protection** is not yet fully implemented.
 We’ll get there, but for now, **please use with caution**.
 -   Also, keep in mind that the app may take time to load certain features. **Be patient with transaction processing**, as it will update once completed!

 ## 4. **Browse Events**

 -   Head over to the **Events** tab to browse a list of available events.
 -   Click on any event to view **more detailed information**.

 ## 5. **For Admins: Manage Tickets**

 -   If you're an **admin**, you can view all the sellable tickets for an event within the event info page.
 From here, you can send tickets to the marketplace for others to buy.

 ## 6. **Purchasing Tickets (For Users)**

 -   If you're not an admin, you can still purchase tickets.
 In the event info page, you’ll see an option to **buy tickets**.
 Click that to view available options for purchase.

 ## 7. **Events Wallet**

 -   In the **Events Wallet** tab, you can view all the tickets you’ve purchased.
 This is where they’ll be stored for easy access.

 ## 8. **Proof of Attendance**

-   - For admins: You can generate a **QR code** that others can scan to **add Proof of Attendance** to their ticket.
+-   For admins: Each ticket generates a **QR code** that admins can scan to **add Proof of Attendance** to the ticket.
 This helps track and verify attendees.

 ## 9. **Ticket3 Shares**

 -   Another feature in the app is **Ticket3 Shares**.
 Once these shares have loaded, you’ll be able to:
     -   View how many shares you own.
     -   See the distribution of shares.
     -   **Purchase more shares** if you wish!

 ## 10. **Admin Controls: Managing Events & Shares**

 -   As an **admin**, there’s one more tab where you can:
     -   **Create new events**.
     -   **Mint new shares**.
     -   **Send shares to the marketplace** (one by one, for control).
     -   **Update shares for profit splitting** among shareholders.

 **Important Notes for Admins:**

 -   **Shares can only be minted once** for each event at this stage.
 -   When sending tickets or shares to the marketplace, only **one at a time** can be listed.
 This is intentional to **prevent marketplace flooding** and maintain more control.
 However, this may be expanded in the future.
 -   Remember, **updating shares is crucial for profit splitting**.
 Once you update the shares, all ticket purchases will be **split among shareholders**.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

 -   [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
 -   [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.
 -   You can also check out the [Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deploy on Vercel